VolmitSoftware/docs/iris/93-api-tree-feller.md

 | Positions visited | 1 000 000 |
 | Distance from trigger on any axis | 256 blocks |

+Only a same-marker block found beyond the axis limit aborts discovery; neighbours outside world height are skipped without marking it incomplete.
+Discovery also falls back to the trigger block if a member's chunk is unloaded during preflight.

-Removal is paced in batches with tick yields.
-Batch size scales with tree size.
+Removal is paced in batches with tick yields: Iris targets about 60 pulses per run and clamps the batch to 4–64 blocks per pulse, so batch size scales with tree size.

 Run ends immediately (no further hooks) when the player: